Less is More: The Influence of Pruning on the Explainability of CNNs: Additional Material from Experiment 2

 \section{Additional Material from Experiment 2}

-Figures \ref{fig:exp2-conf-cpr4} (CPR 4), \ref{fig:exp2-conf-cpr8} (CPR 8), and \ref{fig:confusion-matrix32} (CPR 32) complement the previous confusion matrices presented in section \ref{susec:experiment2}.
+Figures \ref{fig:exp2-conf-CR4} (CR 4), \ref{fig:exp2-conf-CR8} (CR 8), and \ref{fig:confusion-matrix32} (CR 32) complement the previous confusion matrices presented in section \ref{susec:experiment2}.
 Darker values indicate lower numbers, lighter values indicate higher numbers.
 The diagonals display correct classifications, while the right-most column shows the number of 'I don't know / None of the above'.

-Together with CPR 8, CPR 4 has the highest error-rate (5.36\%).
-The highest indecisiveness and error-rate is given for class 'chain saw' across all CPR.
-CPR 8 demonstrated the lowest accuracy in experiment 2 (81.2\%).
-CPR 32 achieved the highest indecisiveness (14.2\%) and second lowest accuracy in experiment 2 (81.32\%).
-To summarize, table \ref{tab:idk_diffs} provides an overview of indecisiveness per class and CPR.
+Together with CR 8, CR 4 has the highest error-rate (5.36\%).
+The highest indecisiveness and error-rate is given for class 'chain saw' across all CR.
+CR 8 demonstrated the lowest accuracy in Experiment 2 (81.2\%).
+CR 32 achieved the highest indecisiveness (14.2\%) and second lowest accuracy in Experiment 2 (81.32\%).
+To summarize, table \ref{tab:idk_diffs} provides an overview of indecisiveness per class and CR.